 Just like the Incubus track, this park encounter is a sudden, nightmarish wake-up call you won’t see coming.

 The supernatural intrigue is still the main draw here.
 The story uses spirits inspired by urban legends and fantasy to build a narrative that feels like a polished evolution of the first game.
-It refines the formula without losing the soul of the series.
+It refines the formula without losing the of the series.

 Obey or find a way out. it is live-or-die, evolved.

-Spirit Hunter: NG Verdict
+Spirit Hunter: NG Review Verdict

 NG leans closer to a supernatural thriller than the pure horror of Death Mark.
 Replacing the Live-Or-Die moments with Crisis Choice and Survival Escape keeps the tension high without feeling like a carbon copy of the previous game.